salman0016/Big-cats/README.md

 # Advantages :-
 • Big cats detection system will be of great help in locating cats in jungle safari.

-• Helmet detection system shows whether the cat in viewfinder of camera module is Cheetah, Jaguar or Tiger with good accuracy.
+• Cats detection system shows whether the cat in viewfinder of camera module is Cheetah, Jaguar or Tiger with good accuracy.

 • It can then convey it to authorities like forest officer or the data about the respective cat where he is relocatting and it can help the forest department to spot the big cat easily.